Karanveer266/carbon-footprint-calculator-django/README.md

 - Django 4.2+
 - TailwindCSS for styling
-- Gemma 3 LLM API for carbon footprint analysis
+- Gemma 3 LLM API for carbon footprint analysis, or any other llm api key as epr your preference
 - Python-dotenv for environment variable management

 ## Setup Instructions